Skip to main content

 Flow Guide

 A flow is composed of three main elements: a trigger, a mashup, and targets.
-Start creating a Mashup Editor
+There is a single mandatory trigger.
+It's possible to omit the target, or specify multiple targets to route the output to various destinations.

 Choose a name and a Mashup for your flow.